 In sampling condition 5, the marginal probabilities of the SVs in the norm samples approximately matched the probabilities in the reference population, but the joint probabilities did not.
 Theoretically, this condition seemed to be interesting, because we assumed that the raw score distributions would be biased without raking being able to correct for this bias.
 Admittedly, despite our best efforts, we did not fully succeed in establishing the joint probabilities such that the means and variances of the raw score distributions were strongly flawed.
 Clearly, in practical use cases, fixing the marginal probabilities with raking will not always fix the joint probabilities.
 Yet, it seems to be very unlikely that the marginal probabilities of the SVs match the target probabilities, but the normed scores are still highly biased.
 As a caveat, we must admit that in this specific simulation study, the SVs were constructed such that one of them had a relatively large effect, one had a medium effect, and one had only a small effect with an additional small interaction between the latter two.
 Thus, the SV with the large effect mainly determined the outcome, and the marginal probabilities of this variable matched the reference population.
 Although we tried to model the effects of the SVs according to actual effects of SVs (education, ethnicity and region) from a German vocabulary test (A. Lenhard et al., 2015), the effects of SVs on other real-life variables may differ depending on the specific circumstances.
 For example, there might be more than one SV with a large effect or stronger interactions between the variables.
 In such cases, neglecting the joint probabilities could have more detrimental effects.
 How this problem can be treated in practice is outlined in more detail below.

 Finally, the clustered sampling simulated in sampling condition 6 also did not negatively affect the normed scores, that is, neither with WCN nor with SCN the normed scores deviated measurably from the benchmark.
 In this condition, the marginal and joint probabilities matched the target probabilities across all age cohorts, but not within each single cohort.
 As a consequence, the raw score distributions were in fact significantly biased in every single cohort.
 Raking cannot have compensated for this distortion, because the marginal probabilities entered in the norming procedure were not specified for each cohort separately, but only across all cohorts.
 Nevertheless, neither the RMSE nor the MSD were significantly impaired as compared to the benchmark condition, regardless of whether weighting was applied or not.
 We assume that in this case, the semi-parametric continuous norming method that was used together with raking was responsible for leveling out the lack of representativeness in the different age cohorts.
 As already described in the introduction, this method has the feature that the modeled curves are not overly flexible, that is, this method would rather not result in wavy iso-percentiles with this method.
 In the case of cognitive variables, this feature does not negatively affect the model fit, because the percentiles of cognitive variables usually develop monotonically – not wavy – across age.
-In the case of clustered sampling, as expected, the stiffness of the method even helps to level out lacks of representativeness limited to single cohorts.
+In the case of clustered sampling, as expected, the stiffness of the method even helps to level out lack of representativeness limited to single cohorts.
 Therefore, the combination of raking and semi-parametric continuous norming as implemented in the cNORM package (A. Lenhard et al., 2018) seems to be well suited for modeling norms under clustered sampling conditions, that is, with high representativeness across all age groups but not within each separate age group.

 Implications for the use of WCN in test norming